DataSQRL/sqrl/README.md

 ```
 (Use `${PWD}` in Powershell on Windows).

-3. Stand up the data architecture with Docker Compose:
+3. Stand up the data architecture with Docker Compose to simulate a production environment locally:
 ```bash
 (cd build/deploy; docker compose up --build)
 ```